 The Swiss National Bureau of Insurance fulfils the tasks of the National Bureau of Insurance of the Principality of Liechtenstein, NBI-FL (art.
 1 of the exchange of notes dated 3 November 2003 between Switzerland and Liechtenstein).
 The NBI-FL is subject to supervision by the Financial Market Authority of the government of Liechtenstein, who also approves the amount of each Liechtenstein car holder’s annual contribution.

 Within the framework of the systems of the International Insurance Card (Green Card) and of the registration plates convention (Multilateral Agreement), Switzerland and Liechtenstein are considered as a single territory.
 The country code CH covers Switzerland as well as the Principality of Liechtenstein.

-A valid International Motor Insurance Card (formerly Green Card) issued by a Swiss or Liechtenstein insurer for a vehicle registered within Switzerland or Liechtenstein guarantees third party liability insurance cover in countries belonging to the Green Card system, provided that the country is listed on the Green Card and that the corresponding country code is not crossed out.
+A valid International Motor Insurance Card (formerly Green Card) issued by a Swiss or Liechtenstein insurer for a vehicle registered within Switzerland or Liechtenstein guarantees third party liability insurance cover in countries belonging to the Green Card system.
+However, the country must be listed on the Green Card and the corresponding country code must not be crossed out.
 Likewise, a Swiss or Liechtenstein registration number confirms sufficient third party liability insurance cover in countries belonging to the system of the registration plates convention.